 Order special meals

-One way to start your trip on the right track, is to order a special meal inflight.
+One way to start your trip on the right track, is to order a special meal on your next flight.
 Most airlines cater for the allergic traveller.
 Depending on your airline, you may have special meal options such as:

 - Diabetic – low in sugar, fats and salt